mrange/so-you-think-you-can-code-2025/day20/readme.md

 We're almost at the point where we can render some tubes.
 We have the render pipeline, now we just need some buffers to render.

-To render a model, we normally generally need vertices and triangle indices.
+To render a model, we generally need vertices and triangle indices.
 Since our model is so simple, we can generate these programmatically on the CPU.

 We're dealing with angles, so this is a great time to grab $\pi$ and $\tau$ from the standard library.